VikrantReddy/Traffic-management-and-simulation/Docs/Routing.md

 #### Scope for improvment
-- Take vehicles that aren't a part of the A-B journey into account
+- Take vehicles that aren't a part of the A-B journey into account.
-    - Vehicles from outside that have their destination as B
+    - Vehicles from outside that have their destination as B.
-    - Vehicles on the same road that don't have to reach
+    - Vehicles on the same road that don't have to reach,
 - Once the traffic lights are in control, wait time can be predicted and manipulated better.
 - A feedback loop to adjust k (constant) to route more precisely.